 A software design brief is the perfect way to do this, it captures your intention, your ideas and your needs and communicates it in a simple format for your development partner to consume.
 You can also use it as a reference document during the design and development of your application.

-Your design brief is a vital way of you and your development partner having a shared understanding of what it is you want, so the more you can prepare yourself, the better.
+Your software design brief is a vital way to ensure that you and your development partner have a shared understanding of what it is you want, so the more you can prepare yourself, the better.

 What is it and why is it being built?

 First things first, begin with a couple of sentences on what your app is.
 This should frame your app in terms of your business and its context in the market, so the designer understands how you see yourself fitting into the existing market.
 Include your strongest competitors and how you will differ from them if you can, to give the designer some information on what you are expecting from the end product.

 Once you have introduced the app, you need to discuss its features and functions.
 Is it designed to provide information in the form of content, or will you want the user to interact with it and input their own data?
 This affects the design of the app, and how visual it is, so your designer will want to know what the functional areas of the app are, as well as details of any complex functions.

 At this stage, however, keep it simple.
 The design process your development partner uses will uncover all the details, you just need to summarise what you want it to be able to do.
 Stick to high level bullet points like; read articles, manage a to-do list, book appointments, etc.

 We’ve said it before, and we’ll say it again, and then we’ll keep saying it.
 Your users are the key to your application’s success.
 Your users will drive functionality, design, change and features, so they must be clearly understood up front.

 You should know who your users are, what they are going to do in the application, what they’ll want to achieve by using it and the type of experience they are expecting.